Skip to main content

 Academic

-While HIPAA, as amended by the Affordable Care Act, generally permits health-contingent wellness programs to offer substantial incentives, the and GINA impose more restrictive frameworks.
+While HIPAA, as amended by the Affordable Care Act, generally permits health-contingent wellness programs to offer substantial incentives, the ADA and GINA impose more restrictive frameworks.
 This creates a regulatory tension, particularly around the definition of a “voluntary” program.

 GINA’s primary function is to prevent the acquisition of genetic information, with a narrow exception for voluntary wellness programs.
 The core of the academic and legal debate centers on the point at which a financial incentive transforms a voluntary choice into an economic necessity, thereby rendering the program coercive and non-compliant.